hhromic/libe131/README.md

 # libE131: a lightweight C/C++ library for the E1.31 (sACN) protocol

-A lightweight C/C++ library that provides a simple API for packet, client and server programming to be used for communicating with devices implementing the E1.31 (sACN) protocol.
-A lot of information about E.131 (sACN) can be found on this [Wiki article][e131], from which most informational content about E1.31 in this document comes from.
+This is a lightweight C/C++ library that provides a simple API for packet, client and server programming to be used for communicating with devices implementing the E1.31 (sACN) protocol.
+Detailed information about E.131 (sACN) can be found on this [Wiki article][e131], from which most informational content about E1.31 in this document comes from.

 ACN is a suite of protocols (via Ethernet) that is the industry standard for lighting and control.
 ESTA, the creator of the standard, ratified a subset of this protocol for "lightweight" devices which is called sACN (E1.31).
 This lightweight version allows microcontroller based lighting equipment to communicate via ethernet, without all the overhead of the full ACN protocol.